-5 High Protein Mediterranean Dishes for Under $1
+5 High-Protein Mediterranean Recipes for Under $1 a Serving

-5 High Protein Mediterranean Dishes for Under $1
+5 High-Protein Mediterranean Recipes for Under $1 a Serving

 1. Greek "Fakes"

-Greek Fakes is one of the best loved “everyday” dishes in Greece.
-It's an earthy lentil soup enjoyed for generations across Greece.
 Lentils have been part of Mediterranean diets since antiquity.
-Lentils are valued for their long shelf life, affordability, and high protein content.
+They are valued for their long shelf life, low-cost, and high protein content.

-Fakes relies on humble ingredients like lentils alongside onion, tomato, and olive oil, simmered together into a comforting, nourishing bowl.
-Its high protein content comes entirely from the lentils, making it a option for those seeking plant-based protein.
+Along with lentils, Fakes relies on other humble ingredients like onion, tomato, and olive oil, simmered together.
+Its high protein content comes entirely from the lentils, making it an option for those seeking plant-based protein.

-It's cheap, filling, and rich in fibre, iron, and antioxidants, embodying how traditional Mediterranean diets achieve nutrition from simple foods.
+It's cheap, filling, and rich in fibre, iron, and antioxidants.
+It embodies how traditional Mediterranean diets achieve nutrition from simple foods.

 Ingredients